valevo/SABIO/theory/README.md

 Or perhaps an adversary could be used just to improve the performance of detection algorithms?
 I.e. as an additional loss

+# Typicality

+keep word in sentence fixed, look at set of sentences with the word in it -> what the typical set?